 Is there anything that can be used to "cheat" a urine test?

-There are two common ways that users attempt to "cheat" a urine drug test: modify their urine sample with chemicals drink large amounts of water prior to testing to dilute their sample Many products are available on the Internet that claim to enable a person to produce a negative test result after drug use if that product is added to a urine sample.
+Many products are available on the Internet that claim to enable a person to produce a negative test result after drug use if that product is added to a urine sample.
 Most of these products contain strong chemicals known as oxidants, which can modify the chemical structure of a drug.

 How does DRUGSCAN detect “cheating” in a urine test?